code-423n4/2022-10-zksync/README.md

 *Note for C4 wardens: Anything included in the C4udit output is considered a publicly known issue and is ineligible for awards.*

 # Overview

-We are releasing Layer 1 smart contracts for [zkSync version 2.0](https://v2.zksync.io/) - a general-purpose zero knowledge rollup solution for Ethereum.
+We are releasing mart contracts for [zkSync version 2.0](https://v2.zksync.io/) - a general-purpose zero knowledge rollup solution for Ethereum.
 For more information and fundamental concepts please refer to the documentation [here](https://v2-docs.zksync.io/dev/#fundamental-topics).

-This repository contains Layer 1 (i.e. Ethereum mainnet) part of zkSync v2.0, a set of Solidity smart contracts that take care of governance, upgradability, L1 to L2 communication, etc. Detailed description of these smart contracts and their purpose can be found [here](https://matterlabs.notion.site/zkSync-2-0-smart-contracts-overview-fad227fac94241898417771e4a415f83).
+This repository contains Layer 1 (i.e. Ethereum mainnet) and some Layer 2 contracts of zkSync v2.0, a set of Solidity smart contracts that take care of governance, upgradability, L1 <-> L2 communication, bridging, allow listing etc. A detailed description of these smart contracts and their purpose can be found [here](https://matterlabs.notion.site/zkSync-2-0-smart-contracts-overview-fad227fac94241898417771e4a415f83).

 Please pay special attention to any issues allowing:
 - Unauthorized upgrade